Native Plants at the

 Scale = 5

-NOTES: Spreads very slowly.
-Good growth early in wet season, but this is offset by powdery mildew that causes most leaves to drop, but plant survives and refoliates.
+NOTES: Spreads slowly.
+Good growth early in wet season, but this is offset by powdery mildew that causes most leaves to drop; but plant survives and refoliates.
+Population is now established, obviating the need for out-plantings (2013}.

 NOTE: Subject to attack by rose beetles in the dry season and powdery mildew in the wet season.
-May not be suited to climate/soils at Nā Pōhaku o Hauwahine.
+However, an early planting at the village site has become a large shrub with hundreds of blossums.
+Seeds from this individual are being used to expand the population at Nā Pōhaku o Hauwahine.
+Seedlings are fast-growing, some reaching 2-3 ft in height in one season.

 ma`o (Hawaiin cotton)(EBG) Gossypium tomentosum